 Some of the most notable strategies include:

 All owners should strive to keep their dog’s body weight in the ideal range, as obesity can cause a number of health problems.
-However, weight loss is often especially critical when treating hip, elbow, knee or back problems, as excessive weight burdens your dog’s bones and joints.
+However, weight loss is often especially critical when treating problems with your dog’s hip joints, as well as elbow, knee, or back problems, as excessive weight burdens your dog’s bones and joints.